bagder/uncurled/people/good-newcomers.md

 someone is a rookie in any other sense.

 Sometimes you get the best patches and help from people you never met before and who move on the next day never to come back.
-The open-source community can be a warm and fuzzy place!
+The open-source community can be a warm and fuzzy place.